NeuroNation: Platform

+NeuroNation is a multi-modal cognitive training application for prevention of neurodegenerative diseases and cognitive enhancement.

 Its use is reimbursed by several German health insurers, including Deutsche BKK.
 While the NeuroNation app and similar ones are heavily advertised with claims of improving general cognitive function, there is no evidence to show that NeuroNation or similar programs do so; at most they improve performance in the training tasks given in the program.